-Asics Gel-Impression 8Review Facts
+Asics Gel-Impression 8 Review Facts

 Asics is definitely a powerhouse when it comes to running shoes and equipment, and is known and used around the world by many due to their high quality and style.
 The Asics Gel-Impression 8 is the 8th model of the Gel-Impression series.
-It is not the most recent model, but it is sold at a lower cost to account for that, and still does a good job offering solid technology and features.
+It is not the most recent model, but it is sold at a lower cost to account for that and still does a good job offering solid technology and features.
 The Asics Gel-Impression 8 is a solid shoe for anyone seeking a new pair of solid trainers at an affordable price.

 The outsole of the Asics Gel-Impression 8 is covered by AHAR rubber.
 AHAR, or Asics high abrasion rubber, is designed to resist impacts and prevent general wear and tear that occurs on shoes over time.

-.
 The outsole also contains grooves, designed to promote flexibility when colliding with the ground.
 Overall, the outsole is solid, but definitely not exceptional.
 AHAR rubber

-is decent in terms of protection and durability, but is also quite standard, and a lack of other technology to reduce wear and tear is a bit disappointing.
+is decent in terms of protection and durability but is also quite standard, and a lack of other technology to reduce wear and tear is a bit disappointing.
 This is fair though when considering the price.

 The midsole of the Asics Gel-Impression 8 is primarily composed of EVA foam.
 EVA foam, or Ethylene Vinyl Acetate, is a foam that provides good energy return upon impact and is also light and durable.

 As its name implies, this piece utilizes gel, in order to provide a more comfortable run

 , and better cushion the foot.
 Asics is very well known for their gel cushioning, and the rearfoot system here does exactly what it is intended to well.

 The padding of the upper is reported to be quite good as well, increasing the comfort of the shoe.
 Finally, the sock liner is constructed of EVA foam as well, which helps make the shoe feel more comfortable as well.
-As a whole, the upper offers solid features, and does a great job securing the foot while also retaining breathability and comfort.
+As a whole, the upper offers solid features and does a great job securing the foot while also retaining breathability and comfort.

 The Impression 8 weighs in at 9.5 oz for a men’s pair.

 of this type, which generally fall around 10 oz.
-Shoes that are overly heavy can cause issues with inefficient stride, whereas shoes that are too light sometimes do not offer enough protection, but the Gel-Impression 8 does not suffer from any of these weight related issues.
-The weight of the Impression-8 is very standard, and should not be any major source of issues.
+Shoes that are overly heavy can cause issues with inefficient stride, whereas shoes that are too light sometimes do not offer enough protection, but the Gel-Impression 8 does not suffer from any of these weight-related issues.

-In terms of breathability, the Gel-Impression 8 is pretty solid.
+In terms of breathability, the Asics Gel-Impression 8 is pretty solid.
 As most shoes tend to nowadays, the Impression 8 has a mesh upper, which is a big component of the breathability of the shoe.
 Mesh uppers have holes in them which allow air to circulate in and out of the shoe, greatly reducing stuffiness.
 This is important for preventing foot sweat, odor, and possible even blisters.
 Overall, the breathability of the Impression 8 is quite solid, and stuffiness should not be an issue.

 The Asics Gel-Impression 8 is definitely a comfortable shoe.
 Asics shoes tend to be a bit more cushioned and offer more comfort than other brands, and that definitely shows in the Impression-8 as well.
 A big component of this is the gel cushioning system located in the back of the midsole.
-This cushioning system is a well known hallmark of Asics shoes, and its appearance here is no surprise.
+This cushioning system is a well-known hallmark of Asics shoes, and its appearance here is no surprise.

 This gel system does a great job of minimizing shocks and giving an overall smooth ride.
 The upper also greatly contributes to the comfort of the shoe.
 The mesh upper is firm and fits snugly, while also being flexible, making it very comfortable in that regard.
 The sock liner also adds to the comfort by cushioning the bottom of the foot with every step.
 Like most Asics shoes, the Gel-Impression 8 delivers in the comfort department.